Britpop (Robbie Williams album)

-Britpop is the upcoming thirteenth studio album by English singer-songwriter Robbie Williams, and his first studio album since 2019's The Christmas Present.
-The album is due to be released on 6 February 2026 by Columbia Records.
-It was preceded by four singles: "Rocket" featuring Black Sabbath guitarist Tony Iommi, "Spies", "Human" featuring Mexican pop duo Jesse & Joy, and "Pretty Face".
+Britpop is the thirteenth studio album by English singer-songwriter Robbie Williams, and his first studio album since 2019's The Christmas Present.
+The album was released on 16 January 2026 by Columbia Records.
+It produced five singles: "Rocket" featuring former Black Sabbath guitarist Tony Iommi, "Spies", "Human" featuring Mexican pop duo Jesse & Joy, "Pretty Face" and "All My Life".
+The album earned favourable reviews from music critics.